thevilledev/ez-docker-zcash/README.md

 # Using pre-built images

-If you trust me (note: you shouldn't) you can use pre-built images from my Dockerhub.
+If you trust me (note: you shouldn't) you can use pre-built images from my Dockerhub: https://hub.docker.com/r/vtorhonen/docker-zcash/

 ```
 $ sudo docker pull vtorhonen/docker-zcash:1.0.10-1